 At present, CHP plants based on liquid and gas fuelled reciprocating engines are primarily used for decentralised power and heat generation.
 When compared to Micro Gas Turbine (MGT) technology, one of the reasons why electrical efficiency is still slightly higher for the mature systems is the long development time for sophisticated engine technologies.
 However, MGT technology offers significant advantages in terms of fuel flexibility, with significantly lower pollutant emissions; therefore, a wider range of liquid and gaseous fuels can be used.
 Further advantages of MGTs are the significantly longer service intervals, low operating and maintenance costs, simpler design and low noise emissions.
 Due to their higher exhaust gas temperatures, gas turbines are better suited for the production of process heating and cooling.

-The focal areas of research activities for the Gas Turbines Department are the development, design optimisation, construction and testing of gas turbine based power plant micro-systems and combustion systems for decentralised power and heating supply.
+The focal areas of research activities for the Gas Turbines Department are the development, design optimisation, construction and testing of micro gas turbine based power plants and combustion systems for decentralised power and heating supply.
 Both the optimisation of existing systems and the development of new innovative system concepts are under consideration.
 MGTs are usually based on non-cooled, single-stage, radial turbine components.

 Research priorities in this department have included the topics: